YellowJS/yellowjs-framework/docs/core.md

-  _- Class()_
+  * Class()

   this method is made to create class.
 It can takes up to three parameters
-  * if there is one parameter : it should be a object that contains the methods and members of the class
+  \- if there is one parameter : it should be a object that contains the methods and members of the class

-  * if there is two parameters the second parameter is an object that contains the methods and members of the class, the first paramter should be the parent class
+  \- if there is two parameters the second parameter is an object that contains the methods and members of the class, the first paramter should be the parent class

-  * if there is three parameters the first paramter is still the parent class, the third parameter is a class or an object that will be mixed in the class
+  \- if there is three parameters the first paramter is still the parent class, the third parameter is a class or an object that will be mixed in the class

   in all of these case if the object that represents the class, the “constructor” keyword used as key in the object will be used as the class constructor.